Should Top Gun Maverick Win The Oscar for Best Picture?

 You can make an easy case ‘Top Gun Maverick’ should win over all of the nominees except one, because most of the nominees weren’t made to appeal to general audiences, and that should matter in the final vote.

-The real Best Picture contender that has a case against Top Gun Maverick, even by my criteria, is Everything Everywhere All at Once (or as I sometimes call it, the Petyr Baelish movie) The degree of difficulty of this picture is almost as high as Top Gun Maverick, it achieved decent box office without any type of movie star attached to it, it is exceptionally made with stellar visual effects, and it is just as satisfying as Top Gun Maverick.
+The real Best Picture contender that has a case against Top Gun Maverick, even by my criteria, is Everything Everywhere All at Once (or as I sometimes call it, the Petyr Baelish movie) The degree of difficulty of this picture is almost as high as Top Gun: Maverick, it achieved decent box office without any type of movie star attached to it, it is exceptionally made with stellar visual effects, and it is just as satisfying as Top Gun Maverick.

-In short, this movie excelled in many more areas of movie making than any of the other contenders, including Top Gun Maverick.
+In short, this movie excelled in many more areas of movie-making than any of the other contenders, including Top Gun Maverick.

-In 2022, for the movie industry to survive, it needs more movies like Top Gun Maverick and not Tar or The Fablemans.
+In 2022, for the movie industry to survive, it needs more movies like Top Gun Maverick, not Tar or The Fablemans.
 For that reason, while Top Gun may not deserve Best Picture (after all, only one movie can win), it does deserve to be easily in the conversation without any debate.

-One last thing: if Top Gun Maverick really wants to win the award, they should confirm the popular theory that Maverick died on that fighter jet early in the movie, because that gives a memorable movie an even more memorable payoff and will last in everyone’s collective movie memory for decades.
+One last thing: if Top Gun Maverick really wants to win the award, they should confirm the popular theory that Maverick died on that fighter jet early in the movie because that gives a memorable movie an even more memorable payoff and will last in everyone’s collective movie memory for decades.

-That’s what ultimately matters, beyond any Oscar win.
+That’s what ultimately matters beyond any Oscar win.